NazlicanArslan/COVID19-vaccine/README.md

-# COVID19_CAOE
+# COVID-19

-Repository for COVID-19 Vaccine Planning Tool of Rockefeller Project
+Repository is part of COVID-19 Vaccine Planning Tool of Rockefeller Foundation Project

 ## Overview